What Is the Actual Cost of Living in Atlanta – the 2020 Guide

 Food Prices Are Somewhat Lower Than the National Average

-As for food, you’ll be happy to hear that the Big Peach is among those affordable cities.
+No matter if you are relocating during the holidays or in the summer, you need to eat.
+When it comes to food, you’ll be happy to hear that the Big Peach is among those affordable cities.
 A single person spends about $310 a month on food, which is less than the national average of over $320.
 We suppose that you’d also like to know more about some specific numbers when you go shopping for groceries.
 So, let’s see how much you should expect to spend on particular everyday necessities.

 For instance, a loaf of bread is about $2.60, the price for a gallon of milk is just over $3, while a carton of 12 eggs is about $2.30.
 When it comes to the distribution of expenses, beef and chicken take up a major part, followed by some fruits, such as apples and oranges.